Difference Between Personal Property and Real Property

 Legal ProcedureLegal procedure for buying or selling personal property is comparatively much easier.
 People buying real properties have to go through many tedious legal procedures and take a lot of time.

-ComplexityPersonal properties are usually less complex and they are generally not taxed like fixed property.
+ComplexityPersonal properties are less complex and they are not taxed like fixed property.
 Real properties are a bit complex to understand as after buying one has to pay tax and know things like who has the authority to sell, valuation in the current market, etc.

 Immovability One can easily move personal properties from one place to another.
 Since real property mostly refers to real estate, one can neither move a land nor a house.